 Transparency implies a desire to be truthful.
 It assumes that the adults in the room have the confidence to calmly discuss issues.
 It assumes that where two people disagree, they can still respect one another.
-CRT cannot stand up to that test because the more it is investigated, the darker it becomes.
+Critical Race Theory cannot stand up to that test because the more it is investigated, the darker it becomes.

 Recently The Hill posted a story of a school administrator who was banned from the school grounds because he posted to the public materials regarding CRT that was being promoted to staff and students of the Indianapolis Public School system.
 According to the man the material posted was presumably “publicly available” information.
 So why would the school district punish their employee?

 I have followed the CRT debate for several months.
 It is a tough issue to track because it has several aspects.

 - White privilege – If you are white, do you think you live a privileged life?